dawson-org/dawson-cli/docs/README.md

 When you run the `$ dawson deploy` command, dawson reads your file's contents and constructs a (*JSON*) description of the AWS infrastructure that needs to be created (functions, API endpoints, etc...).
 Such description is called **Template**.
 The Template is then uploaded to AWS, which performs the actual deploy.
 AWS takes care of creating resources, calculating changes and to perform the actual deployment.

 **The description will contain the following Resources:**

 - each Function, defined as an [AWS Lambda Function](https://aws.amazon.com/lambda/faqs/)
 - an [API Gateway HTTP Endpoint](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-step-by-step.html), linked to each function (if a `path` is set)
 - one [S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) is created and your static assets (html, css, js,...) are uploaded there; dawson calls it `BucketAssets`
-- a [CloudFront Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) (*like a CDN*) is created and is configured to serve the static assets from S3 and the API Endpoints from API Gateway; dawson calls it `DistributionWWW`
+- a [CloudFront Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) (*like a CDN*) is created and is configured to serve the static assets from S3 and the API Endpoints from API Gateway; dawson calls it `WWWDistribution`
 - *other support resources*

 *Reference architecture:*